-Whereas, this article aims to explore more in-depth on how to use proxies for pricing intelligence.
+This article aims to explore more in-depth on how to use proxies for pricing intelligence and other cases, e.g. MAP monitoring.
 Firstly, we will define the price scraper term.
 Secondly, we will discuss why price monitoring is essential for business with an online presence.
 What’s more, we will debate whether a company should build a price scraper in-house or buy an existing web scraping service.
 Lastly, we will touch on essential price scraper ingredients, and provide insights a business should be aware of when considering using proxies for price intelligence.

 Strap in, as it is going to be an informative ride!

 Price scraping is a process of gathering publicly available product price information from e-commerce websites using web scrapers (price scrapers).
 While online retailers make constant updates and price changes every day, scraping price intelligence requires reliable solutions to gather accurate and real-time data.

 A price scraper is a bot/software, which extracts prices from a website, along with other relevant information from the e-commerce sites.